Killing of Binyamin Meisner

-On 24 February 1989, Nablus Palestinians dropped a cement block on the head of Binyamin Meisner (בנימין מייסנר), killing him.
+On 24 February 1989, in Nablus, Palestinians dropped a cement block on the head of Binyamin Meisner (בנימין מייסנר), killing him.
 Binyamin Meisner (also spelled Benjamin Meisner, Ben Meisner, Benny Meisner, Benjamin Mizner, or Biniamín Meisner) was serving as a staff sergeant in the Israel Defense Forces.
 He was the fifth Israeli soldier killed in the First Intifada.

 Background

 During the First Intifada, violent demonstrations took place in Nablus after a funeral cortege was fired on by Israeli troops on 18 December 1988.
-Two Palestinians were killed, and another eight were killed when Israeli put down the resulting protests.
-The city was then place under a curfew for six days.
+Two Palestinians were killed, and another eight were killed when Israeli troops put down the resulting protests.
+The city was then placed under a curfew for six days.
 Over 31 Palestinians were killed and a thousand wounded from Israeli fire, directed at crowds, by 16 January 1989.

 Incident

 Meisner, a 25-year-old paratrooper on reserve duty, was killed when a concrete block was thrown at him from a building in Nablus, as he took part in a patrol attempting to disperse Palestinians demonstrating in Nablus's open air market.
 Meisner's skull was crushed by the impact.

 Journalist Stephen Franklin of the Chicago Tribune described Nablus, where Meisner was killed, as one of the "most militant" towns in the West Bank, writing that "rocks, stones and huge hunks of metal" were regularly "dropped" on Israeli soldiers "from rooftops as they patrol alleys covered with freshly painted slogans urging on the uprising."
 The week before Meisner was killed, Israeli troops shot "a young Arab who was poised to throw a concrete block down on them from a roof in the market in Nablus on Thursday night."

 Meisner was from the town of Kiryat Tivon.
 He had immigrated to Israel from Argentina with his family as a child.
 He was buried in Kiryat Tivon.